mariofouad/alx-pre_course/README.md

-- My first readme
-- For the full stack developing program
+My first readme for the full stack developing program